A Life of Public Service

-In Washington State in the late 1990s Roger served in Olympia as Executive Director of the Washington State Sentencing Guidelines Commission, where he became an expert in sentencing policy and was elected to the board of the National Association of Sentencing Commissions.
-While managing the Commission, Roger:
+In Washington State in the late 1990s Roger served as Executive Director of the Washington State Sentencing Guidelines Commission, where he became an expert in sentencing policy and was elected to the board of the National Association of Sentencing Commissions.

 At Home and in the Community

-- Board Member for Hopelink, the premier community actions agency on the Eastside.
+- Board Member for Hopelink, the premier community action agency on the Eastside.

 - Former President of Kirkland’s Lakeview Neighborhood Association.